moleculerjs/site/source/docs/0.14/middlewares.md

 title: Middlewares
 ---

 Moleculer supports middlewares.
 The middleware is an `Object` with hooks & wrapper functions.
-Wrap action handlers, event handlers, broker methods and hook lifecycle events.
+It allows to wrap action handlers, event handlers, broker methods and hook lifecycle events.

 **All available methods:**
 ```js